 Article I | Agreement on Principle

-Oakland Community College ("OCC") and the Birmingham Public Schools (“the district”) agree that students who enroll in state approved Career and Technical Education (CTE) curriculum and who choose to attend OCC should be provided with a smooth transition to post-secondary education that minimizes loss of credit and duplication of coursework.
-Therefore, OCC and all of the above named school districts agree to enter into this Articulation Agreement ("Agreement") as cooperating, equal partners who shall maintain the integrity of their separate programs
+Oakland Community College ("OCC") and the Ann Arbor Public School District ("the district") agree that students who enroll in state approved Career and Technical Education (CTE) curriculum and who choose to attend OCC should be provided with a smooth transition to post-secondary education that minimizes loss of credit and duplication of coursework.
+Therefore, OCC and all of the above named school districts agree to enter into this Articulation Agreement ("Agreement") as cooperating, equal partners who shall maintain the integrity of their separate programs.

 Article II | Agreement on Program Specifics

 OCC and the Ann Arbor Public School District agree that any student who has satisfied the requirements outlined in this Agreement are eligible to receive the specified number of course credits which may be applied towards the OCC programs listed in Article VI.
 Students using this Agreement must follow the procedures specified in Article VII and meet all other OCC admissions requirements in order to be eligible to receive articulated credit.
 Articulated courses are treated as transfer courses and will not affect the student's GPA at OCC.

 Article Ill | Agreement on Communication

 OCC and the Ann Arbor Public School District agree to cooperate in communicating with each other and with their common and respective publics concerning the established relationship outlined in this Agreement.
 Communication may include various hard copy and electronic publications to inform those who might benefit personally or professionally from the opportunities provided by this Agreement.
 Both parties will share the information in this Agreement with interested and qualified students, their parents/guardians as well as appropriate school district and college personnel.